PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 of the default one.
 This will be in a different parameter set than `-Scope`.

+A `-Type` parameter will accept an array of types to allow filtering.

-A `-Version` paramter will accept a string of a [Nuget version range syntax](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#version-ranges-and-wildcards).
+A `-Version` parameter will accept a string of a [Nuget version range syntax](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#version-ranges-and-wildcards).

 A `-Tags` parameter will accept a string array and will filter based on PSResource tags.